-Corinthians may therefore explain why meat was regarded by some in the church in Rome as “unclean” (koinos) and thus to be avoided.
+Corinthians may, therefore, explain why meat was regarded by some in the church in Rome as “unclean” (koinos) and thus to be avoided.
 The problem in Corinth was not meat per se, but the association of meat with idol worship.
 Most of the available meat in the city has been “sacrificed to idols” (8:1; 10:19).
 The strong “know that there is no such thing as an idol” (8:4), and were able to dine in an idol’s temple (8:10) without misgivings.
-But some of the Gentiles who had been converted from idolatry were still “weak” (8:9) and bound by superstitious beliefs that idols obtained power over them through the meat.
+But some of the Gentiles who had been converted from idolatry were still “weak” (8:9) and bound by superstitious beliefs that meat sacrificed to idols gave idols power over them.
 They ate meat “as a thing offered to an idol” (8:7).

 This made eating meat “a stumbling block to the weak” (1Cor 8:9, 13).
 The “weak” brother that sees another Christian eating in an idol’s temple might be tempted to do the same (8:10) and he might be ruined thereby (8:11), because for him eating meat is idol worship (8:7).
 For that reason, Paul urged the mature Christian to consider others before himself (1 Cor.
 10:24, 33) and to rather abstain from meat than to cause another’s fall (1 Cor.
 8:9, 11-13).

 - 1-4 – The dispute in Rome was not over the Law of Moses.